 "Your fear was for nothing," said buffalo, "For my way of walking is the sun dance way, and I always know where my hooves will fall.
 I now must return to the prairie, my brother, You can always find me there."

 Jumping Mouse immediately began to investigate his new surroundings.
 There were even more things here than in the other places, busier things, and abundance of seeds and other things mice like.
 In his investigation of these things, Suddenly he ran upon a gray wolf who was sitting there doing absolutely nothing.

 "Hello, brother wolf," Jumping Mouse said.

-"Such a great being," thought Jumping Mouse, "but
+"Such a great being," thought Jumping Mouse, "but he has no memory."

 "brother wolf," Jumping Mouse said. ....

 "Please brother wolf," said Jumping Mouse, "Please listen to me.
 I know what will heal you.
 It is one of my eyes.
 And I want to give it to you.
 You are a greater being than I. I am only a mouse.
 Please take it."

 When Jumping Mouse stopped speaking his eye flew out of his head and the wolf was made whole.

 Tears fell down the cheeks of the wolf, but his little brother could not see them, for now he was blind.

 "You are a great brother," said the wolf, "For now I have my memory.
 But now you are blind.
 I am the guide into the sacred mountains.
 I will take you there.
 There is a great medicine lake there.
 The most beautiful lake in the world.
 All the world is reflected there.
 The people, the lodges of the people, and all the beings of the prairies and skies."